 500 people with a connection to deafblindness actively participated in speeches, workshops, and networking events over the course of the conference’s four days in Aalborg, Denmark, which hosted the 9th Deafblind International European Conference on Deafblindness.
 Many of them participated in preconference activities on September 3 and 4.

 The conference reflected as well, a topic that was decided at the final plenary of the 8th DbI European conference on Deafblindness in Lille 2013.
-The main conclusion of that final plenary was that it was necessary to look at the common points between the two “sides of deafblindness”, acquired deafblindness and congenital deafblindness.
-During the organisation of the Aalborg conference DbI collaborated with ADBN to deal with this duality.
+That final plenary’s key conclusion was that it was important to examine the similarities between the two “sides of deafblindness,” acquired deafblindness and congenital deafblindness.
+DbI and ADBN worked together during the conference’s planning in Aalborg to address this dualism.

 Three main topics were divided between the speeches and the workshops.
 Social Connectedness was the conference’s first day’s topic, Touch was the second, Touch was the third, and Closeness was the fourth.